 Most women and men who get thrush symptoms are entirely healthy.
 The yeast causing thrush is naturally occurring and is often present in the vagina and in other places on the body.
 It normally does not cause symptoms.

 The reason thrush becomes active and produces symptoms from time to time in some people is not well understood.
-Symptomatic thrush is more common in women with diabetes, in pregnancy, when antibiotics are being taken, and when there is a generalised illness reducing the body's immunity.
+Symptomatic thrush is more common with diabetes, in pregnancy, when antibiotics are being taken, and when there is a generalised illness reducing the body's immunity.
 In most cases thrush just flares up for no known reason.

 Treatment for thrush

 Dr Fox provides the most widely used types of capsules and creams to treat thrush.
 These treatments are with drugs called imidazoles: Canesten contains the imidazole clotrimazole, while Gyno-Daktarin contains miconazole, and Diflucan capsules contain fluconazole.

 Sometimes it is useful to change from one imidazole to another when one treatment has not worked.

 Thrush in women is usually treated with pessaries (vaginal tablet) or cream inserted in the vagina and creams applied to the skin around the entrance to the vagina.
 The pessary or vaginal cream can be either a single one-off dose or daily dose for 3-6 days.
 The external cream is usually applied 2-3 times daily for a week.

 Alternatively there is a single-dose antifungal capsule Diflucan (fluconazole 150mg) to treat thrush.
 This antifungal medication eliminates thrush from the body, including thrush in the vagina.
 This capsule treatment may be more effective, in some cases, than pessaries and creams.
 A capsule is less messy to use.
 It is possible to use both capsules and creams and pessaries at the same time.